yermilov/coursera.repdata-010.project2/report.md

 * [National Climatic Data Center Storm Events FAQ](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2FNCDC%20Storm%20Events-FAQ%20Page.pdf)
 The events in the database start in the year 1950 and end in November 2011.
 In the earlier years of the database there are generally fewer events recorded, most likely due to a lack of good records.
 More recent years should be considered more complete.

+### Data download

+As mentioned before, data is downloaded from [source](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2) and placed in 'data/' directory. 'dplyr' package is used immediatelly for data processing.

 ```r
 if (!file.exists("data")) {